Top secret’s to keeping your guitar in tune

 Author: Lachlan Bush Date Posted:21 October 2020

-You tune it again. halfway through the next song, it's out AGAIN? what is going on?
+You tune it again. halfway through the next song, it's out AGAIN?
+What is going on?

-Maybe, Something went wrong with that new set-up.
+Maybe something went wrong with that new set-up.

-Does This story sound familiar?
+Does this story sound familiar?
 Check out these tips to fix up your tuning issues, for good.

-ALWAYS Tuning up, not down!
+ALWAYS Tune up, not down!

-Number one on our list is tuning up. of course, you've heard the phrase "tuning up" your guitar before, but did you know it's because Tuning down is bad?
+Number one on our list is tuning up.
+Of course, you've heard the phrase "tuning up" your guitar before, but did you know it's because Tuning down is bad?